Frequently Asked Questions

 The provincial Environmental Assessment regulatory requirements have been satisfied (completed and approved by the Ministry of Environment in 2013).
 This was included in Phase One of the City's Third Crossing Action Plan.
 Public consultation was a significant part of all three stages of the project and will continue throughout Phase Four (design and construction).

-To meet federal requirements, the City is in a collaborative process to complete a Detailed Impact Analysis (DIA), which is a regulatory requirement selected by Parks Canada for the project.
+To meet federal requirements, the City is in a collaborative process to complete a Detailed Impact Assessment (DIA), which is a regulatory requirement selected by Parks Canada for the project.
 The DIA includes the project team drafting a comprehensive report that demonstrates the environmental considerations, impacts and proposed mitigation strategies for the project.

 Parks Canada must approve DIA before it goes public